-In October 2016, the Department of Medicine announced the creation of the new Section of Computational Biomedicine and Biomedical Data Science , making it the 15th subspecialty section within the Department.
-The new Section will provide an intellectual home for faculty whose research interests encompass computational biomedicine; biomedical data science (data science and its applications to biology, medicine and healthcare), and biomedical informatics (bioinformatics, translational informatics, and clinical/medical informatics) and will be co-led by Robert L. Grossman, PhD and Andrey Rzhetsky, PhD.
+Led by Robert L. Grossman, PhD ,the Section of Biomedical Data Science provides an intellectual home for faculty whose research interests encompass computational biomedicine; biomedical data science (data science and its applications to biology, medicine and healthcare), and biomedical informatics (bioinformatics, translational informatics, and clinical/medical informatics).

 Biomedical data science and computational biomedicine are becoming increasingly important for making discoveries in the biological sciences, for improving medical care, and for contributing to the emerging field of digital health.
 The Section’s mission is in research collaborations with the University faculty who have an interest in biomedical data science and computational biomedicine.
 The Section will also synergize with campus efforts in these areas, including with the Computation Institute and the campus initiative in data science being led by Professor Michael Franklin, Chair of the Department of Computer Science.
 Section faculty will contribute to training computationally literate biomedical scientists in BSD and at the University at large.